MikaylaKurland/MechaCar_Statistical_Analysis/README.md

 The first T-Test run on all of the Manufacturing Lots generated a P value of 0.05734 which shows that there is a statistical relationship.
 When we analyze this by lot, however, the P values of lots 1 and 2 were much higher than the significance level.
 This indicates that lot 1 and 2 are not statistically different from the overall population mean of 1500 PSI (see total summary table).
 Lot 3, however, which we had already flagged as having a high PSI variance, is statistically different than the overall population mean.
 This can also be seen in the lot summary table above.

+## Study Design: MechaCar vs Competition

+To get a better sense of MechaCar's performance, it is helpful to commpare it to similar makes and models made by other manufacturers.

+### What metric or metrics are you going to test?

+I believe the metrics that would be most valuable to consumers are: price, mileage, safety rating, and emissions.

+### What is the null hypothesis or alternative hypothesis?

+The null hypothesis would mean that the two cars being compared are *not* statistically different in respect to price, mileage, safety rating, and emissions.
+Our alternate hypothesis would be that there are some statistical differences between similar makes and models of car, which would make a consumer choose one model over another.

+### What statistical test would you use to test the hypothesis?
+And why?

+I would use a two sample T-Test as we are comparing two populations on the same statistic.
+It might also be helpful, as I am sure that there are multiple makes and models similar to MechaCar on the market, to run an ANOVA test to compare each of the cars directly.

+### What data is needed to run the statistical test?

+We would need sets of data for each make and model of car in each of the above listed metrics of interest where: each sample was randomly selected from the population data, where the input data is normally distributed, and where the variance of the input data should be similar.